A trust region-type normal map-based semismooth Newton method for nonsmooth nonconvex composite optimization

 Finally, we note that various types of nonsmooth trust region methods have been studied and analyzed for the general optimization problem $\min_x\,\psi(x)$ during the last decades.
 A majority of these approaches are based on abstract model functions that are often not further specified.
-In \cite{DenLiTap95}, a nonsmooth trust region method is proposed for the problem $\min_x\,\psi(x)$ under the assumption that $\psi$ is regular.
-A nonsmooth trust region algorithm with an abstract first-order model (that does not necessarily use subgradient information or directional derivatives) is investigated in \cite{QiSun94}.
+In \cite{DenLiTap95}, a nonsmooth trust region method is proposed for $\min_x\,\psi(x)$ under the assumption that $\psi$ is regular.
+A nonsmooth trust region algorithm with an abstract first-order model is investigated in \cite{QiSun94}.
 Global convergence properties of nonsmooth trust region methods are typically shown under strong assumptions on the accuracy of the model and rely on the concept of a ``strict model'' introduced by Noll in \cite{Nol10}.
-This often limits the direct applicability and numerical tractability of nonsmooth trust region approaches.
+This can limit the direct applicability and numerical tractability of nonsmooth trust region approaches.
 In \cite{ChrDLRMey20}, Christof, De Los Reyes, and Meyer propose a hybrid method that combines simpler quadratic trust region models and a more complicated second model to overcome some of the practical limitations of strict models.
 More related to our work, Chen, Milzarek, and Wen, \cite{chen2020trust}, propose a normal map-based trust region framework for composite problems.
-However, the method in \cite{chen2020trust} is based on steepest descent-type directions and truncations to control the accuracy of the utilized quadratic models.
+The approach in \cite{chen2020trust} is based on steepest descent-type directions and truncations to control the accuracy of the utilized quadratic models.
 As a consequence, the convergence analysis in \cite{chen2020trust} requires relatively strong assumptions and is closer to the analyses of some of the other trust region methods mentioned here.
 A recent nonsmooth trust region scheme with proximal quasi-Newton models is presented in \cite{AraBarOrb21}.
-Let us also refer to \cite{AkbYouRez15,ApkNolRav16} for further related nonsmooth trust region methods.

 A more detailed discussion of related literature concerning nonsmooth second-order theory and (nonsmooth) quasi-Newton schemes can be found in \cref{sec:sop} and \cref{sec:qnm}.